JonAbrams/next-redux-wrapper/README.md

 * @param {boolean} options.isServer indicates whether it is a server side or client side
 * @param {Request} options.req NodeJS Request object (if any)
 * @param {boolean} options.debug User-defined debug mode param
-* @param {string} options.storeKey This key will be used to preserve store in global namespace for safe HMR */ const makeRootSpace = () => {
+* @param {string} options.spaceKey This key will be used to preserve the root space in global namespace for safe HMR */ const makeRootSpace = () => {
     return new Space({ env: process.env.NODE_ENV });